 The above photos are from the LaLaurie house.
 The whole day, both before and after us viewing this house, my camera would work 100% fine with clear photos, but when it came to this house, all the photos I took, no matter from which angle, the house appeared to be surrounded in smoke.
 Super weird considering the fact its horrors were discovered in a fire!

 New Orleans definitely is an amazing city filled with a rich and fascinating history that I would recommend to anyone interested in something a little bit different.
 Maybe stay a little longer than three days, however, and expand your exploration.
 There’s so much to learn beyond the tours and with a bit of research, you could be out there for weeks!

-Be sure to check out read about my first day in New Orleans here if you haven’t already and subscribe for part three coming soon!
+Be sure to check out read about my first day in New Orleans here if you haven’t already!